 Saihoji, or more commonly known as Kokedera (苔寺) which translates to ‘Moss Temple’ is a special place to visit because admission requires advanced booking.
 The advantage here of being well prepared is that when you do have the chance to visit, is that you will just about have this UNESCO world heritage site to yourself.
 The colloquial name of Kokedera derives from the 120 species of moss that are present in the grounds of the temple.
 The gardens provide an interesting backdrop to the buildings as the appear as a green carpet covering just about every surface.
 Another advantage of organising to visit here in advance is that you will be able to participate in the two Buddhist practices of chanting and tracing scripture.

 Upon entering the grounds of the temple, you will pay the entry fee and then collect your papers to be used for tracing.
 You will then be taken to a room with low desks where a monk will commence chanting and you are able to join in.
 Following the chanting session, you can then participate in the tracing of Japanese text using a brush and ink.
 These activities last for around an hour, and once you have completed your tracing, you leave your work at the altar.
 Following the chanting and tracing, you can then walk through the gardens and appreciate the simple beauty that has been created by the wide coverage of moss.

 You must make a booking to visit Kokedera well in advance.
 Entrance is not permitted without a reservation.
-To make a booking from outside of Japan, you must send your request by post to the temple, including your name, address and the number of people and your intended date of visiting.
-Also required is a return self addressed and paid post card.
+To make a booking from outside of Japan, you must send your request by post to the temple, including your name, address and the number of people and your intended date of visit.
+Also required is a return self-addressed and paid postcard.
 The temple will confirm your reservation by returning the postcard you have provided, so be sure to bring this with you on the day of attendance.
 It is necessary that your request is received at least 7 days before your proposed visit, but to ensure availability, it is better to do this even further in advance.